roboflow/ODinW-RF100-challenge-issues/README.md

-# ODinW-RF100-challenge-issues
+# ODinW RF100 📸 challenge issues tracker

-ODinW RF100 challenge issues/discussions repo
+This repo holds ODinW RF100 challenge issues/discussions

+If you have an issue while preparing/submitting your data to the ODinW RF100 challenge, please open an issue